Diggin’ on the Farm

 Green Gulch Farm, Muir Beach

 At 4.5 acres, Alemany Farm is the largest agricultural site in San Francisco.
 A community fixture, the farm shows folks how food can be grown in a city, and is available to harvest by anyone at no cost.
-Students will get a tour of the farm and will be able to get their hands dirty!
+Tour the farm and get your hands dirty!

 Download driving directions here.

 Learn about where milk comes from, how local ranchers care for dairy cows, and how dairy farming fits in with our natural environment.
 Lessons are led by Karen and John Taylor, owners of Bivalve Dairy and Bianchini Ranch.
-Trips for Kindergarten-up.
+Tours are for kindergarten age and up.

 Availability: Spring tours only